People helping people. Working together. Operating in partnership. Collaborating.

 The centerpiece of our academic programs is our NASPAA-accredited MPA program.
 The flexibility of our MPA curriculum enables students to pursue a variety of interests and tailor their programs of study to fit their needs.
 Our program also provides a tremendous value for the money.
 Binghamton University is ranked among the elite public universities in the nation for challenging students academically, not financially.

-You can learn more about the MPA degree here, along with opportunities to combine the MPA with an accredited master's degree in student affairs, social work or nursing.
-If you are a current undergraduate student at Binghamton University, you can also find out how to fast track your study by pairing an undergraduate degree in political science, theater, Asian and Asian American Studies, Spanish, French, Italian, politics, philosophy and law, Judaic studies or environmental studies with the MPA.
+Here at Binghamton, you can combine the MPA degree with another accredited master's degree in student affairs, social work or nursing.
+If you are a current undergraduate student at Binghamton University, you can fast track your study by pairing an undergraduate degree in political science, theater, Asian and Asian American Studies, Spanish, French, Italian, philosophy and law, Judaic studies or environmental studies with the MPA.
 Not interested in the full MPA degree?
-Consider pursuing a graduate certificate in nonprofit administration and local government management .
+Consider pursuing a graduate certificate in nonprofit administration and local government management.

 Our students and alumni